lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 Excess tokens on the larger side remain in the provisioner for the next `addLiquidity()` cycle.
 The Curve LDO/wstETH pool starts with zero balance and scales naturally as orders settle — no upfront seeding is required.

+#### Pool Deployment

+Deployment parameters, including initial price, A/gamma coefficients, fee structure, and oracle settings, will be published on the forum one week before deployment.
+Curve pools have no admin or pause controls post-deployment and are immutable once live.
+Emergency controls are scoped to the NEST contracts (see Emergency Controls).

+#### Pool Bootstrap

+The pool launches with zero liquidity.
+Applying the divergence check before the pool has reached sufficient depth would block addLiquidity() at launch; the check is bypassed during bootstrap and engages once the pool crosses a defined depth threshold.
+The threshold value will be published on the forum two weeks before the on-chain vote.

 #### Pool Skew Protection

 Two-layer protection scheme: